 Where is Quarry Lake in Canmore?

 Quarry Lake is on the western edge of Canmore, Alberta.
-It’s located on Spray Lakes Road, just minutes away from the Canmore Nordic Centre – a host venue for the nordic events for the 1988 Calgary Olympics.
+It’s located on Spray Lakes Road, just minutes from the Canmore Nordic Centre, a host venue for the Nordic events during the 1988 Calgary Olympics.

 Can you skate on Quarry Lake in the winter?